hamidahagverdi/computer_vision_project2/README.md

+# Computer Vision Color Manipulation Project
-# This project demonstrates several color processing techniques in Computer Vision using Python and OpenCV.
+This project demonstrates several color processing techniques in Computer Vision using Python and OpenCV.
 The assignment focuses on manipulating and analyzing color information in images using different algorithms.